Minimalist MCP server using official Rust SDK for MCP (rmcp 0.3)

 #[tool_handler]

-Note : They replace #[tool(tool_box)] from earlier versions
+Note : They have replaced #[tool(tool_box)] from earlier versions

 Build using the official Rust SDK for the Model